interval-package/DataStructureImplementingC/README.md

 So we make compromise that, we would redefine a existing structure to implement the new one.

+#### 2.API wrappers

+##### (1) Returns

+In the first of some data struct, the is some drawback in it.

+For some getter type functions, the returns should be the variables but not the "return".
+The return should deliver the function is finished or not, with bool type.

+In chapter6, and after this problem is solved.

+##### (2) Constructors

 ### 3.Detail info
 For each Chapter, I'd write a .md file to illustrate the questions of this chapter.